A Guide To Oak Flooring

 The boards are machined to give a tongue and groove structure, allowing the boards to simply slot together when being fitted.
 These boards can then be either glued, nailed or screwed to a sub-floor (width dependant).

 Solid oak flooring is available in a number of different grades, which dictate how your finished floor will look.
 The grade of flooring you choose comes down to personal preference with such a wide range of styles available.
 Some of these grades include: Barn, Character, Select, Classic, Prime and Quarter-sawn.
 Quarter-sawn oak flooring is often seen as the “creme de la creme” of solid oak flooring, with its beautiful figuring and super tight grain.
 Quarter-sawn is created from only a small part of a complete tree, which makes it much rarer and more costly to produce.

 Our range of 14mm Solid Oak Flooring is similar in style to our 20mm Solid Oak Flooring.
 Like our 20mm boards, the 14mm boards are made completely out of solid oak which has been milled from a single piece of timber.

 One of the key benefits of using a 14mm solid oak board compared with a 20mm solid oak board, is price - each tree can produce more 14mm boards than 20mm and so you can fit an oak floor for much less cost.
 An added benefit is that a 14mm floor is closer in depth to a carpet/underlay and may allow you to fit a solid oak floor without having to modify doors.

-These 14mm solid oak floor boards are strong enough to use as a primary floor, yet thin enough to not take up too much room.
+These 14mm solid oak floor boards are strong enough to use as a stable floor, yet thin enough to not take up too much room.
 Like the 20mm boards, these boards also incorporate a tongue and groove structure, to allow for easy fitting.